Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 1. Process all ingredients in a blender until smooth.

 3. Dip the bread slices into the mixture, covering both sides.
-Cook over medium-low heat, flipping once, until golden on both sides.
+Cook over medium-low heat, flipping once, until golden and crispy on both sides.

 Serves 3.